enebular/docs/en/Flow/Introduction.md

 # Flows

-Flows are kind of the assets of enebular where you use the flow editor based on the <a href="https://nodered.jp/" target="_blank">Node-RED</a> tool (which is designed to connect hardware, APIs and online services) to process data.
+A Flow is an asset of enebular where you use the flow editor based on the <a href="https://nodered.jp/" target="_blank">Node-RED</a> tool (which is designed to connect hardware, APIs and online services) to process data.

 ![edittingFlow](../../img/Flow/Introduction-edittingFlow.png)